statamic/v2-docs/content/collections/fieldtypes/bard.md

     caption: "I want this mounted above my fireplace."
 ```

+## Fieldtypes

+You can use any fieldtypes inside your Bard sets.
+Make sure to compare the experience with the other meta-fields: [Grid](/fieldtypes/grid) and [Replicator](/fieldtypes/replicator).
+You can even use Grids and Replicators inside your Bard sets.
+Just remember that because you can doesn't mean you should.
+Your UI experience can vary greatly.

 ### Text-only Mode

 If you don't configure any additional sets the field data will be saved as a string.